-An attachment order does not grant security over an asset.
-Instead, the purpose of the order is to ensure that the owner does not dispose of assets so creditors can levy execution.
-Any creditor can, however, levy execution on an asset and not just the person seeking the order.
+An attachment order does not grant security over the asset.
+Instead, the purpose of the order is to ensure that the owner does not dispose of the assets so creditors can levy execution.
+Any creditor can, however, levy execution on the asset and not just the person seeking the order.

 An attachment order may be issued if the following cumulative criteria39 are met: